October 13th, 2022

 Collaboration can be challenging for clinical research sites due to inadequate staffing and frequently changing teams—half of sites report high staff turnover rates, between 16% and 30%.
 This requires multiple people to keep track of each patient’s needs and status over time, and to clearly communicate any changes.

 When it comes to managing patient follow ups, digital communication solutions play an important role in better collaboration at clinical research sites.
-Tools can streamline workflows across frequently changing teams.
+Tools can streamline clinical trial workflows across frequently changing teams.
 They can also simplify patient task handoffs from one team member to another by keeping communication quick and clear.

 In StudyTeam, our enrollment performance management solution, there are a variety of digital tools sites use to collaborate on patient follow ups.
 Here are two key features.